anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #exchangesfig_uc2_6 title="Voucher exchange" artwork-align="center"}

 The Registrar-Agent SHALL supply the voucher to the pledge via HTTP(S) POST to the pledge endpoint at `/.well-known/brski/svr`.
-The request body MUST contain the Registrar-Countersigned Voucher (Voucher') artifact previously acquired from the domain registrar as defined in {{rcv-artifact}}.
+The request body MUST contain the Registrar-Countersigned Voucher (Voucher') artifact previously acquired from the domain registrar as defined in {{rcv_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in [I-D.ietf-anima-jws-voucher] and the Accept field SHOULD be set to `application/jose+json`.

 Upon receiving the voucher, the pledge SHALL perform the signature verification in the following order:

 1. Verify the MASA signature as described in {{Section 5.6.1 of !RFC8995}} against the pre-installed manufacturer trust anchor (e.g., IDevID).
-2. Provisionally install the trust anchor contained in the `pinned-domain-cert` field of the voucher.
+2. Provisionally install the initial domain trust anchor contained in the `pinned-domain-cert` field of the voucher.
-3. Validate the registrar LDevID certificate received in the `agent-provided-proximity-registrar-cert` field of the previously received tPVR artifact using the pinned domain certificate.
+3. Validate the registrar LDevID certificate received in the `agent-provided-proximity-registrar-cert` field of the previously received tPVR artifact using the pinned domain certificate;
+   this terminates the "provisional state" for the object security within the authenticated self-contained objects that in BRSKI-PRM replace the direct TLS connection to the registrar in BRSKI {{!RFC8995}} (see {{agt_prx}}).
 4. Verify registrar signature of the Voucher' artifact similar as described in {{Section 5.6.1 of !RFC8995}}, but use the pinned domain certificate instead of the MASA certificate for the verification.

-BRSKI-PRM instroduces Steps 3 and 4 to verify the provisionally accepted registrar LDevID certificate from the tPVR parameter `agent-provided-proximity-registrar-cert` (see {{agt_prx}}).
-TODO(what about agent-signed data verification?)
-If all steps stated above have been performed successfully, the pledge SHALL terminate the "provisional state" for the domain trust anchor and the registrar LDevID certificate.
+If all steps above complete successfully, the pledge SHALL terminate the "provisional state" for the initial domain trust anchor (i.e., the pinned domain certificate).

 A nonceless voucher MAY be accepted as in {{!RFC8995}} if allowed by the pledge implementation of the manufacturer.

 After voucher validation and verification, the pledge needs to reply with a status telemetry message as defined in {{Section 5.7 of !RFC8995}}.
-The pledge MUST generate the Voucher Status (vStatus) artifact as defined in {{vstatus-artifact}} and provides to the Registrar-Agent in the body of a 200 OK response.
+The pledge MUST generate the Voucher Status (vStatus) artifact as defined in {{vstatus_artifact}} and MUST provide it to the Registrar-Agent in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.

 If the pledge is unable to validate or verify the voucher, it MUST report the reason in the corresponding field of the Voucher Status.